MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

       [out, retval ] ICoreWebView2StagingTextureStream** value);
   /// Get the graphics adapter LUID of the renderer.
 The host should use this
   /// LUID adapter when creating D3D device to use with CreateTextureStream().
-  /// If the machine does not have GPU, then creating D3D device.
+  /// Creating D3D device would fail if the machine does not have GPU.
 In that case,
-  /// the host can create WARP mode D3D device with default adapter.
+  /// the host can create D3D device for WARP mode with default adapter.
   [propget] HRESULT RenderAdapterLUID([out, retval] UINT64* value);
   /// Listens for change of graphics adapter LUID of the browser.
   /// The host can get the updated LUID by RenderAdapterLUID.
 It is expected